Yale-BIM/f21-assignments/assignment-3/README.md

     You should then be able to train and test your model as:
     ```bash
-    (venv) $ ./train_and_test_saddle_function.py --build_fn nonlinear [--lr 1e-1] [--epochs 10]
+    (venv) $ ./train_and_test_saddle_function.py --build_fn nonlinear [--lr 1e-1] [--epochs 10] [--batch_size 16]
     ```

-    Change your nonlinear model, the learning rate, and number of epochs that you are training for until you achieve an average test error of 100 or less.
-Afterwards, take a new screenshot of the plot that you get after training (as in task 6 above) and include it in your report.
-Also report what average L2 error did you get on the test set this time.
+    Change your nonlinear model, the learning rate, and number of epochs that you are training for until you achieve an average test error of 150 or less.
+Afterwards, take a new screenshot of the plot that you get after training (as in task 6 above).
+Include in your report:

+    - The screenshot of the plot after training;
+    - what average L2 error did you get on the test set this time;
+    - what neural network model you used; and
+    - whatever parameters you used for training it (e.g., batch size, learning rate, and number of epochs).

 10. Train your nonlinear neural network such that it `overfits` on the training data.